Resinchem/Matrix-Clock-ESP32/README.md

   - Auto-switching between controllers.
 Show WLED when WLED is on and show the clock when WLED is off
   - Microphone for WLED audio-reactive effects

-**Note**: _The firmware is specifically designed for WS2812b LED strips in a 25x16 matrix layout.
+### **Note**: _The firmware is specifically designed for WS2812b LED strips in a 25x16 matrix layout.
 To use other types of LEDs or to use a matrix with other dimensions, substantial changes to the source code will be needed!_  This is up to you to complete, as I will not be creating compiled firmware for other types of LEDs or dimensions.

+See the /docs folder for information on how letters/numbers are 'overlaid' on the matrix.
+Different dimensions or layout of the LEDs will require that all those overlays be remapped and the source code changed for the updated layout.

 This repo and the [wiki](https://github.com/Resinchem/Matrix-Clock-ESP32/wiki) cover installation, configuration and use of the firmware.
 It does not cover the physical build of the controller(s), wiring or the enclosure/case.
 For build and wiring details, please refer to the following source: